p2p-ld/sciop/docs/intro/bittorrent.md

 Then you open a bittorrent client, add that torrent, and start "seeding."
 When you start seeding, you connect to a tracker and tell it that you have those files!
 Then you send the torrent to your friend and they add it to their torrent client.
-They contact the tracker which tell them that you have said you have the files.
+They contact the tracker which tells them that you have said you have the files.
 They connect to you and start downloading the file in chunks.

 Now say you also sent the torrent to a few more friends.